SHRIHARSHAMADNAL/book-list/README.md

 1st Terminal
-cd into src folder (where db.json is present ) of react app and run the following command to run the mock API cmd -  json-server --watch db.json --port 8000
+cd into src folder (where db.json is present ) of react app and run the following command to run the mock API cmd -  "json-server --watch db.json --port 8000"
+If it is not working please install json-server globally and then run the above command

 2nd Terminal
 run the "npm start" for react app